French Record Pollack at -7°C

 On the scale, the fish weighs a solid 9 kg.
 But with the slight roll of the boat, it’s difficult to find stability.
 Regardless, at this stage, I’m sure it’s a personal record.

 I forget about the negative temperatures and am pleased with this powerful start.
 Unfortunately, the east wind picks up to at least 4 Beauforts, the sea gets rough, and fishing becomes less manageable.
-We catch another 7 kg pollock, but this sudden change in weather, unforeseen, prompts us to head back to the coast to fish in calmer rocky drop-offs.
+We catch another 7 kg pollack, but this sudden change in weather, unforeseen, prompts us to head back to the coast to fish in calmer rocky drop-offs.
 We reach another spot, a sharp drop from 20 to 35 meters.
-On the first drift, we hook two big pollocks of “only” 4 and 5 kg, on pink and chartreuse shads.
+On the first drift, we hook two big pollacks of “only” 4 and 5 kg, on pink and chartreuse shads.
 But the subsequent drifts yield nothing, and we quickly head back to the port under a bright sun that has warmed the coastline.
 At the pontoons, the sun clears the remains of surface ice, offering an unusual atmosphere.

 At the weighing, to our great joy, my fish measures 9.8 kg, an accredited French record.